Mont-Joli Airport: Post-war (1945–1995)

 RCAF Station Mont-Joli was decommissioned by the air force in 1945 and became the property of the Department of Transport (now Transport Canada) on December 15, 1945 for use as a civilian airport.

 Current (1995–present)

 Its ownership was transferred again in 1995 to the "Régie intermunicipale de l’aéroport régional de Mont-Joli".

-It is the busiest airport in eastern Quebec, though still very far from the Québec/Jean Lesage International Airport in Quebec City and Montréal-Pierre Elliott Trudeau International Airport in Montreal.
+It is the busiest airport in eastern Quebec, though still very far from the Québec/Jean Lesage International Airport in Quebec City and Montréal–Trudeau International Airport in Montreal.

 In 2007 a second runway (15/33) was opened and runway 06/24 decreased in length from 6000 ft to 5000 ft.
-In 2017, runway 06/24 was once again extended to 6000 ft, in order to accommodate the B737-800.
+In 2017, runway 06/24 was once again extended to 6000 ft, in order to accommodate the Boeing 737-800.
 Sunwing Airlines started flying that aircraft type from Mont-Joli to Punta Cana in December 2017.

 Air Canada indefinitely suspended its operations at Mont-Joli Airport in June 2020 due to the financial impact of the COVID-19 pandemic in Canada.